 After disabling this software, many users have had questions regarding reliable online data transmission.
 If there is a need to create a secure and anonymous connection, two different approaches can be used:

 With this application, you can hide the IP address of your device.
 In this case, the transfer of information will be anonymous.
-Other users will not be able to determine both your IP address and the characteristics of the gadget.
+Other users will be unable to determine your IP address and the characteristics of the gadget.
 However, privacy comes at the price of weak internet connections and disruptions.

 2. Choose a webinar service that allows you to disable WebRTC

 An example of such a service is MyOwnConference.
-The service developers provide their users with a unique technology with which you can conduct webinars, online conferences, and distance learning.
+The service developers provide their users with unique technology to conduct webinars, online conferences, and distance learning.
 At the same time, you won’t have to worry about the safety of your data.

-The benefits of using a webinar service as MyOwnConference include:
+The benefits of using a webinar service such as MyOwnConference include: